 Jupiter in Gemini is auspicious, commonly considered the best aspect of our card, but not the only one, as we have seen.
 Generally speaking, this is a good card, and may indicate that an ill omen is actually good.
 Contrary to popular opinion, not all bad things have a silver lining, but when Interference shows up, it means it does, for at least one party.

 The Scene: I was obsessed with dinosaurs from a young age, and I don’t know why.
 Tyrannosaurus rex and Archaeopteryx lithographica are two species found in the late Cretaceous strata, at the point of the Mesozoic extinction event.

 The coloring of the feathers on the Archaeopteryx needed to be invented, and so the plumage pattern of Alopochen aegyptiacus was used, the Nile Goose, who is the symbolic bird of Geb, the consort of Nut and cthonic God of the earth.

-The lady figure was added much much later as a symbol of Nature personified as a woman which is a common belief even amongst the secular.
+The lady figure was added much much later, as a symbol of Nature personified as a woman, which is a common belief or ideal even amongst the secular.
 She has the star filled body of Nuit.